Escape in Time is a good chance to see what the great documentary maker John Krish can do when handed an episode of The Avengers to direct.

 For all its trips into the past, though, this is a very 1960s episode, psychedelically flavoured, full of blind alleys, weird stuff happening for no real reason and fashion that’s designed almost as a dare, it seems.

 Krish shoots a lot of it almost like a silent film, which gives Bowles rein to play the Thyssens of various eras as men who are devious verging on the deviant.
-Judy Parfitt, as Thyssen’s right-hand woman, sadly doesn’t get much to do in her third outing in the show.
+Judy Parfitt, as Thyssen’s right-hand woman, sadly doesn’t get much to do in her third outing in the series.

 It should all work but it doesn’t – perhaps spies and time travel is just one bridge too far – and the obviousness of the studio sets doesn’t help very much.